azullah/Getting_Cleaning_data/README.md

 domain.
 See 'features_info.txt' for more details.

-This dataset is a summary of the measurements done from the above experiment that can be found in: http://archive.ics.uci.edu/ml/machine-learning-databases/00341/ Description of the data can be found in: http://archive.ics.uci.edu/ml/datasets/Smartphone-Based+Recognition+of+Human+Activities+and+Postural+Transitions#
+This dataset is a summary of the measurements done from the above experiment that can be found in:

+http://archive.ics.uci.edu/ml/machine-learning-databases/00341/

+Description of the data can be found in:

+http://archive.ics.uci.edu/ml/datasets/Smartphone-Based+Recognition+of+Human+Activities+and+Postural+Transitions#

-The data was summarized by subject and activity (including postural transitions) for each mean and standard deviation measurement.
+The data was summarized by subject and activity (including postural transitions) and the mean calculated for each mean and standard deviation measurement.

 Measurements records included:

 - A 561-feature vector with time and frequency domain variables.

 - Its associated activity label and postural transitions

 - An identifier of the subject who carried out the experiment.

 The dataset includes the following files:
 =========================================

-- 'README.txt'
+- 'README.md'   -  Describes background information, files and description of script
-- 'summary.txt'  Summary of the mean and standard deviation features by student ID and activity (including postural transitions)
+- 'summary.txt' -  Summary of the mean and standard deviation features by student ID and activity (including postural transitions)
-- 'summary_names.txt' - List of column names and their descriptions (codebook)
+- 'CodeBook.md' - List of column names and their descriptions (codebook)
 - 'run_analysis.R' - R script to summarize the data
 - 'activity_labels.txt' - List of activities and postural transitions (1 to 12)
 - 'features.txt' - List of 561 features measured in the input data